skunkforce/OmniView-Product-Vision/README.md

-# OmniView Product Vision
+# OmnAIView Product Vision

 ## Introduction
-OmniView is an ambitious open-source project aimed at creating an omniscient data-visualization and analysis tool.
+OmnAIView is an ambitious open-source project aimed at creating an omniscient data-visualization and analysis tool.
 It is designed to work with a variety of data producers and analysis tools without needing to know about them at compile-time.
-This modular and flexible approach ensures that OmniView can adapt to a wide range of data formats and analysis methodologies.
+This modular and flexible approach ensures that OmnAIView can adapt to a wide range of data formats and analysis methodologies.
 A lucid-board sketching the projects architecture can be found using the following [link](https://lucid.app/lucidspark/f2b616fc-c8ab-4c97-bcba-d4285714820d/edit?invitationId=inv_2b7dfaea-3482-4fc2-a369-3738fb0a8a39).

 ## Project Goals
-- **Data-Visualization**: OmniView aims to be capable of visualizing information from any data producer.
+- **Data-Visualization**: OmnAIView aims to be capable of visualizing information from any data producer.
 - **Analysis Tool Integration**: It is designed to utilize any analysis API without requiring compile-time knowledge of the tool.
 - **Modular Architecture**: Ensures structured architectural approach for modular development, accommodating both data-producer devices and analysis tools.